 Looking for a place to live can be difficult, especially when you are unfamiliar with your new home town.
 Fortunately, Visit Philly’s neighborhoods page offers a wealth of information about Philadelphia’s neighborhoods, from University City (home to Children’s Hospital and the University of Pennsylvania) to Fairmount to Queen Village.

 For an overview of the city’s real estate, see Trulia.
-And to see apartment listings, map-based sources like Padmapper can be invaluable.
+And to see apartment listings, map-based sources like Padmapper and ApartmentList can be invaluable.
 If you’re looking for temporary housing, consider the options presented on the University of Pennsylvania Off-campus Living Web site.
 The International House additionally provides students, scholars and interns with the chance to live in a multicultural atmosphere near Children’s Hospital.
 In addition, the Welcoming Center for New Pennsylvanians provides valuable information for those relocating internationally.

 Many Children’s Hospital employees choose to live outside the city in the suburbs.
 With the accessibility of Children’s Hospital via public transportation, commuting from areas outside of Philly is easy and affordable.
 In addition, limited parking is available in the Hospital parking lots for a monthly fee.